31 Best Things to Do in Breckenridge, Colorado (in 2023)

 Breckenridge Ski Resort

-Ski at one of the United States’ top resorts
+Experience one of the United States’ most popular ski resorts.

 When most people think of things to do in Breckenridge, skiing is the first thing that springs to mind.
-Part of the Ten Mile Range, Peak 8 is a big draw at Breckenridge Ski Resort, with terrain parks and lots of options for intermediate and advanced skiers.
-The resort also has lessons for every level.
+Breckenridge Ski Resort is part of the Ten Mile Range and features a variety of terrain.
+Lessons are available for every skill level.

-It’s one of Colorado’s more expensive ski resorts, but it offers on-site food & lodging, excellent customer service, and lots of amenities.
+It’s one of the more expensive ski resorts in Colorado, but it offers on-site food and lodging, excellent customer service, and lots of amenities.

 Isak Heartstone